-At least 15 days before the date of the final exam students have to upload the final thesis PDF (PDF/A format, not as normal PDF: open the document in Acrobat Reader and save as type PDF/A format) and the plagiarism report (see Plagiarism check) and the uploaded Master-thesis have to be approved by the first supervisor in accordance with the second supervisor within the planned deadlines (by 23:59 of the deadline day).
+At least 15 days before the date of the final exam students have to upload the final thesis PDF (PDF/A format, not a normal PDF: open the document in Acrobat Reader and save as type PDF/A format) and the plagiarism report (not receipt) (https://guide.unibz.it/en/graduation/design-art/antiplagiarism-check/) and the uploaded Master-thesis have to be approved by the first supervisor in accordance with the second supervisor within the planned deadlines (by 23:59 of the deadline day).
 After this deadline the thesis cannot be replaced anymore.
 Prerequisite to be admitted to the final exam is the approval of the uploaded Master-thesis.
 Supervisors may fail a candidate if the Master-thesis is considered insufficient.